-- Do not put a rear-facing child restraint system on the rear seat if the child restraint system interferes with the front seat lock mechanism or with your proper driving position.
-This can cause severe injury to the child and front passenger in case of sudden braking or a collision. - If your driving position is not satisfactory, install the child restraint system at another position.
+- Do not install a rear-facing child restraint system on the rear seat if the child restraint system interferes with the front seat lock mechanism or with your proper driving position.
+This can cause death or serious injury to the child and front passenger in case of sudden braking or a collision. - If the driver's seat position does not allow sufficient space for safe installation, install the child restraint system at another position.